aristotekoen/car_market/README.md

 | 99%   |   111111    |          2021.95    |      5275.5   |    671250 |               7.21141  |
 | max   |   180000    |          2025       |     10000     |    999999 |              47.1849   |

 We see that 90% of the very large errors are on models older than 2012 and on very low real prices.
 We also see the case of wrong engine sizes (0 or 1) and mileages set to 0.
-In fact we saw we had certain points where user enters mileage 0 or 1 for spare parts.
+In fact we saw we had certain points where user entered mileage 0 or 1 for spare parts.

 #### Examples of high errors